NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 ## API status and roadmap

-This API is [in production, beta](https://digital.nhs.uk/developer/guides-and-documentation/reference-guide#statuses).
+This API is [in production](https://digital.nhs.uk/developer/guides-and-documentation/reference-guide#statuses).
 We are onboarding partners to use it.

 We may make additive non-breaking changes to the API without notice, for example the addition of fields to a response or callback, or new optional fields to a request.